BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find List Id When Given A List Name.md

 # Use Case:

+Given a list name,
-I have my list name and want to find its list Id # for making other API requests.
+Then how to find its list Id?

 ## Solution: